MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/planning-and-preparing-your-network.md

 - Network impairments such as jitter and packet loss

 The steps described below will help you determine whether your deployment might be affected by any of these factors and will help you move toward a resolution.
 Failing to prepare your network will likely lead to dissatisfied users and costly, ad-hoc fixes.
 By preparing your network—and your organization—for Teams, you can dramatically increase your chance of success.

-## Where do I begin?
+# Where do I begin?
-Before you get started, you'll want to plan for your Teams rollout by reviewing the following:
+Plan for your Teams rollout by reviewing the following network planning tasks.

 [Step 1: Check your environment's readiness for Teams](network.readiness.md) [Step 2: Prepare your organization's network for Teams](prepare-environment-prepare-network.md) [Step 3: Verify you've got Teams licenses for all users](teams-add-on-licensing/microsoft-teams-add-on-licensing.md)